 Anjali Singh (a student of faculty of geography, BHU) responded,

 Online classes are not a bad option but yes it’s not a good alternative to offline classes.
 The main issue I have faced was the distractions because of other students and internet connectivity.
 Teachers tried to give her best and learned how to operate things at this age.
 The experience was not soo good but not very bad.

 Now let’s see some statics we got from our survey…

 So after all the personal responses we have received, we came up with the conclusion that the internet issues, distractions, lack of communication made online classes a little bitter experience from a student’s perspective, but at the same time, I think it’s necessary to appreciate the efforts and patience of the teachers.
 From their end, they tried to give their best but because we have very little control over the technical aspects of online classes things became tough at their end too.

 Online classes were or we can say is necessary for this pandemic, for the safety of the nation and for our own personal safety.
 But like every other thing comes with certain perks and flaws we can’t deny the fact that online classes have both perks and flaws at the same time. what we can do as a student is let’s be a little more patient and cooperative towards our teachers, lets just try to make the experience of online classes better from our end.
-Just try to accept the flaws and appreciate the perks, opportunities we got because of online classes.
+Just try to accept the flaws and appreciate the perks, and opportunities we got because of online classes.

 Don’t forget to wear your Mars Whenever you step out…….yes you are right it’s a “mask”, not Mars…